 Elia, my shoe repair man, has a 6′ wide store front on 72nd Street and the machines in it date from 1900.
 They look like small locomotives.
-The more I look, the more interesting they become to me.
+The more I look, the more interesting they become.

 If you figure the operating costs per anything—day, year, pair of shoes, anything—those machines have to be really, really efficient.